-In Sixth Grade Choir, students learn to practice proper technique for healthy, successful singing.
+In Sixth Grade Choir, students learn to practice proper techniques for healthy, successful singing.
 Students work on posture, breath control, ear training, basic musicianship skills, reading music, and performance habits.
-From exercises that promote tuning the voice, to daily warm ups that require students to master the physicality of singing, students grow their knowledge of their voices and the skill of singing with others.
-Sixth grade choir students prepare for a performance at Spring Fine Arts Night and use this performance as an opportunity to showcase what they’ve learned.
+From exercises that promote tuning the voice to daily warm-ups that require students to master the physicality of singing, students grow their knowledge of their voices and the skill of singing with others.
+Sixth-grade choir students prepare for a performance at Spring Fine Arts Night and use this performance as an opportunity to showcase what they’ve learned.

 Sixth Grade Band (Full Year)

 In Sixth Grade Band, students learn to play an instrument of their own selection from woodwinds, brass, or percussion instruments.
 Throughout the year, students continue to develop their fundamental skills of making a nice sound on the instrument and reading rhythms and notes on the music staff.
 Performance skills are learned through individual practice as well as rehearsal in instrument sections and full class ensemble.
 Students grow their knowledge and appreciation of music by learning to play melodies of music from different eras, composers, and genres, and through an introduction in music theory.
 Sixth-grade band students play together as a large ensemble for Fine Arts Night in December and in small and large ensembles for Fine Arts Night in April.